MartinSivertsen/MartinSivertsen.github.io/README.md

 ##**Bluetooth Smart Controlled Car**

 This project is a bachelor thesis done by four students of electrical engineering at [The Norwegian University of Science of Technology] (http://www.ntnu.edu/).
-The project utilizes the [nRF52 Development Kit] (http://no.mouser.com/new/nordicsemiconductor/nordic-nrf52-dk/) (DK for short) from [Nordic Semiconductor] (http://www.nordicsemi.com/), which is a versatile single-board development kit for Bluetooth® Smart, ANT, and 2.4GHz proprietary applications.
+The project utilizes the [nRF52 Development Kit] (http://no.mouser.com/new/nordicsemiconductor/nordic-nrf52-dk/) (DK for short) from [Nordic Semiconductor] (http://www.nordicsemi.com/), which is a versatile single-board development kit for Bluetooth® Smart, ANT and 2.4GHz proprietary applications.
 It is hardware-compatible with the Arduino Uno Revision 3 standard, so it  enables the use of 3rd-party shields that conform to this standard.

-The thesis itself is scheduled to be delivered may 25th 2016, so the publication of this project is a snapshot of the functionality to coincide with the release of [The Physical Web] (https://google.github.io/physical-web/).
+The thesis itself is scheduled to be delivered May 25th 2016, so the publication of this project is a snapshot of the functionality to coincide with the release of [The Physical Web] (https://google.github.io/physical-web/).
 Although the project is not fully completed, the main functonality is in place, and we are only missing simple lights and sound.

 Our goal was to make several Bluetooth Smart controlled cars that can play a game of laser tag against each other as well as receive random power ups by driving over RFID tags.